AdamT20054/GasWatch/README.md

 {prefix}cooldown {value in ms}
 ```

-The program checks the API every 15minutes, so without this cool-down the role would be pinged every 15mins.
-If you want
+The program checks the API every 15minutes, so without this cool-down the role would be pinged every 15 minutes.
+If you
+want
 the time between pings to be at least 1hour, you'd do

 ```sh